-Not all melanomas can be prevented, but there are things you can do that could reduce your risk of getting melanoma and other skin cancers.
+There is no sure way to prevent melanoma.
+Some risk factors such as your age, gender, race, and family history can’t be controlled.
+But there are things you can do that could lower your risk of getting melanoma and other skin cancers.

 Limit your exposure to ultraviolet (UV) rays